hoanhan101/hstore/PROPOSAL.md

 As long as I have all the nodes perform resiliently using the protocol, building a key-value store on top seems much more natural.
 In other word, Raft does most of the heavy lifting for the system.

+### Step by step

+- I first start with a seed node as a server.
+- I use other node to join the seed node or I can choose to join other node that are available in the system if I know its host.
+However, if I am able to implement the service discovery feature, I just need to tell it to `join` without explicitly specifying the host.
+It automatically know how to route to the right cluster.

+  > I think this is how a service discovery should work.
+However I am not sure.

+- When there are 3 nodes, leader election will occur.
+One is the leader, the rest are followers.
+- Using the client machine, I can read, write, update or delete key-values in any of these nodes.
+- The key-values should be replicated among themselves, no matter where I put them.
+If I put a key-value pair in the master node then it will eventually propagated to other nodes.
+However, if I put a key-value pair in the non-master node, it should redirect the request to the master and do the consensus checking there.

+  > In this situation, is it better to put a load balancer in front of
+  > these non-master nodes?

+- If I choose to stop a node or multiple nodes, the system must still work.
+- If I stop the master, it will start the leader election again if and only if the quorum size is big enough.
+Everything should behave the same way.

 ## Timeline